aaderinto04/Tesla-Stock-Predictor/README.md

 # Tesla-Stock-Predictor

-Used machine learning through scikit-learn to predict the Stock Price of Tesla
+Used machine learning through scikit-learn and LSTM to predict the stock price of Tesla